fragcolor-xyz/shards/docs/docs/contribute/wiki/index.md

 A wiki houses community-contributed knowledge, such as code recipes, etc.

 You can access a project's wiki by suffixing '/wiki' to the URL of that project's code repository.

-For example, the Chainblocks wiki is at `https://github.com/fragcolor-xyz/chainblocks/wiki`.
+For example, the Shards wiki is at `https://github.com/fragcolor-xyz/shards/wiki`.

 ## Request collaborator access